cdtomkins/certmonitor/docs/usage/faq.md

 ### Why does CertMonitor use only the Python standard library for cryptography?

 CertMonitor is designed for maximum portability, security, and maintainability.
-By relying exclusively on the Python standard library for cryptographic operations, we avoid the risks and complexity of third-party dependencies, reduce the attack surface, and ensure that CertMonitor works out-of-the-box in any Python environment.
+All orchestration and logic is pure Python stdlib, but robust certificate parsing and elliptic curve support are powered by Rust bindings.
+By relying on Rust for these critical operations, we ensure speed, safety, and correctness—while avoiding third-party Python dependencies.

 ### Will CertMonitor support more advanced cryptography or certificate parsing?

 Yes!
-For advanced or performance-critical cryptographic processing, CertMonitor is architected to support optional Rust bindings.
-This allows us to leverage the speed and safety of Rust for complex operations, while keeping the core tool lightweight and dependency-free for most users.
+For advanced or performance-critical cryptographic processing, CertMonitor is architected to leverage Rust bindings for public key parsing and elliptic curve support.
+This allows us to use the speed and safety of Rust for complex operations, while keeping the core tool lightweight and dependency-free for orchestration and logic.

 ### How does CertMonitor ensure high performance?